AntonSol919/linkspace/README.md

 The `lk` CLI [cli/linkspace](./cli/linkspace), the Rust library [crates/linkspace](./crates/linkspace), and the python library [ffi/linkspace-py](./ffi/linkspace-py)
 The [Guide#setup](https://antonsol919.github.io/linkspace/docs/guide/index.html#setup) has more details.

+With the scripts in ./emulate you can set up and connect local instances.

 ## Development

-Checkout the ./dev folder for missing features and whats currently on my TODO.
+Checkout the ./dev folder for missing features and whats currently on the TODO.
-A great way to help out would be to improve or build a new ./examples/linkmail.

-Linkspace is currently an unfunded project
+Linkspace is currently an unfunded project.
 Meaning I do other stuff to make a living and won't be available all the time.